keboola/developers-docs/extend/docker/images.md

 ## Tags
 We use three types of tags:

-- `master`, `latest`: The tag is movable and always points to the latest image build
+- `master`, `latest`: The tag is movable and always points to the latest image build.
-- `X.Y.Z`: The tags follow [Semantic versioning](http://semver.org/) and are fixed to a specific image build
+- `X.Y.Z`: The tags follow [Semantic versioning](http://semver.org/) and are fixed to a specific image build.
 - `X.Y.Z-a`: The `X.Y.Z` tag section refers to a specific environment version and the `a` part refers to our revision.
 For example, the *docker-base-r* image with `3.2.1-k` tag contains R version *3.2.1*. *k* is our revision.
 Similarly, all other images with `3.2.1-?` tag contain R version *3.2.1*, though there are minor differences in what and how is installed.
-Generally the latest minor revision should be used.
+Generally, the latest minor revision should be used.